 Who Is A Line Manager

 A line manager is known to be an employee who directly manages other employees and processes to report to a senior manager.
 They can be called a supervisor or team leaders.
-A line manager is entrusted with attaining business goals in a specific active line of business.
+A line manager is entrusted with attaining business growth in a specific active line of business.

 They supervise employees to achieve business goals and are the intermediaries between the management and the staff.
 Line managers also provide daily guidance, motivation, and feedback to employees.
 They play a massive role in shaping the culture of teams.